Pepseman727/simple-keylogger/README.md

-Simple keylogger <br />
+Simple keylogger writen in Rust (Tips for improving the code are welcome) <br />
-Based on WinAPI "SetHook"
+Based on WinAPI "SetHook"<br />
-Support Russian layout and punctuation marks
+Support Russian layout and punctuation marks<br />
-For educational purposes only
+For educational purposes only<br />